TheOdinProject/curriculum/ruby/basic_ruby/nested_collections.md

 #=> nil
 ```

-<span id='dig-method'>If you want a nil value returned when trying to access an index of a nonexistent nested element, you can use the `#dig` method.</span> This method can also be used when accessing a nonexistent index inside of an existing nested element.
+If you want a nil value returned when trying to access an index of a nonexistent nested element, you can use the `#dig` method.
+This method can also be used when accessing a nonexistent index inside of an existing nested element.

 ```ruby
 teacher_mailboxes.dig(3, 0)